jyotisham/jyotisha/README.md

 approximate guide (95% of the events are also probably spot on) — when in doubt, consult only your own panchaanga!

-Kartik has primarily restricted my example testing to Chennai, Mumbai, London and Palo Alto.
-Please let me know of any bugs or errors that you encounter by raising an issue and I’ll do my best to fix them.
+Kartik has primarily restricted his testing to Chennai, Mumbai, London and Palo Alto.

 ## For users
 For detailed examples and help, please see individual module files - especially test files in this package.